 For this plan, the focus is on the Alberta portion of the watershed, although the effects of the British Columbia portion were considered in principle.
 Source water was defined as follows: all water in the Alberta portion of the Wapiti Watershed that is accessed by humans for use.
 This can entail drinking water withdrawals, ecosystem needs, industrial withdrawals, and recreational use, among others.
 Aquatera Utilities Inc. withdraws water downstream of the Highway 40 bridge over the Wapiti River (Figure 2.
 Map of the Alberta portion of the Wapiti Watershed).
-Most water users in the watershed would access water at this point or higher up in the watershed, however the largest licence is downstream of Aquatera (International Paper Ltd.) Accordingly, this plan addresses the entire watershed including the Big Mountain Creek and Bear Creek sub-watersheds.
+Most water users in the watershed would access water at this point or higher up in the watershed, however this does not cover the Bear Creek or Big Mountain Creek sub-watersheds.
+This plan addresses the entire watershed including the Big Mountain Creek and Bear Creek sub-watersheds.